jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 );
 ```

+OK that's importing.
+Let's export some things:

-We can define a default export for the module.
-Which is often used when the module exports a `class` or a single
+We can define a *default export* for the module.
+This is often used when the module exports a `class` or a single object,
-object. the `square` module below does that:
+The `square` module below does that:

 ```js
 // square.js